ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ## Step 1

 In the provided specification, we can find functional requirements.
 We take those requirements to define "scenarios" or "flows".
 Every scenario will enable a behaviour.<br/>
-Here is the [codesandbox](https://codesandbox.io/s/todomvc-step-2-gbj7o) that will include the code from this step.
+Here is the [codesandbox](https://codesandbox.io/s/todomvc-step-2-gbj7o) that includes the code from this step.

-### NoTodos
+### no todos

 To the first requirement:
 - When there are no todos, Main and Footer should be hidden